Lighthouses of the United States: Arkansas and Oklahoma

 - Centennial Lighthouse (2007),

-Elk City, Oklahoma.
-This is a working lighthouse, but it stands beside a small pond,
+Elk City (Beckham County), Oklahoma.
+This is an active lighthouse, but it stands beside a small pond,

 Return to the Lighthouse Directory index